How much will be paid

 Agreement holders will need to carry out one or more of the following requirements on the land, as informed by the Woodland Management Plan and as discussed with a Forestry Commission Woodland Officer:

 - reduce the percentage of coniferous species by year 5, as agreed with an adviser

 - use regeneration felling where appropriate to encourage crown development and/or natural regeneration

-- replant 1,100 trees per ha if native tree species haven’t started to regenerate naturally 2 years after the removal of conifers (this is for areas larger than 0.25ha)
+- replant 1,100 trees per ha if native tree species haven’t started to regenerate naturally 2 years after the removal of conifers, or conditions to support natural regeneration of native species are not in place (this is for areas larger than 0.25ha)

 - manage successional scrub through cyclical cutting